Clean, green, relaxed is the image Scandinavia portrays – sounds familiar, doesn’t it!

 And Australia thought it was the only one!
 In 2017, Denmark is also celebrating China-Denmark Tourism Year.
 And Chinese tourists were busily enjoying the fruits of that promotion in Denmark and further afield in Scandinavia.

-Under a common logo with a panda and a mermaid, both countries will market themselves as tourist destinations to each other’s population throughout the year.
+Under a common logo with a panda and a mermaid, both countries marketed themselves as tourist destinations to each other’s population throughout the year.

 With 125 billion Chinese tourists expected to travel overseas in 2017, there is huge potential in Chinese tourism, as we all know.
 More and more Chinese are making the long hike to Scandinavia: the number of Chinese bednights in Denmark tripled from 2008 to 2014, and in 2016, Chinese stayed 218,000 nights in Denmark, according to Bruhn.